torodb/stampede/README.md

 Alternatively to the command line options, you may create a `~/.toropass` file, which follows the syntax of [PostgreSQL's pgpass][4] files.

+## Are you a developer?
+Want to contribute?
+Questions about the source code?

+Please see [CONTRIBUTING][10].

 [1]: http://www.torodb.com
 [2]: http://www.postgresql.org
 [3]: http://maven.torodb.com/jar/com/torodb/torodb/0.15-SNAPSHOT/torodb.jar